Take a break from the news with mindful Black stories.

 Both forms of journalism, and most of the best non-fiction narratives in history, fit the criteria of mindful journalism.
 They are stories written with sincerity, balance, accuracy, compassion, curiosity, equanimity, and presence.

-Journalism is in a fucked up state
+Journalism is in a bad state

 I speak a lot about problems in journalism, from the lack of diversity in Canadian newsrooms, to the foundations of journalism training.
 We were taught to never show weakness or human flaws, to be ready for work any time of the day or night, to be willing to give up our homes and our relationships for the sake of the job.
 To prove ourselves, we thought we had to become superhuman.
 It’s no surprise we were warned so early in the program: only a small percentage of us would actually end up working in journalism.
 From my program, I know of less than ten who are working in news today.